utdata/icj-class/final/final.md

 Canvas is the final word on deadlines, but in general they are in this order:

 - A sketch of your index and detail layouts, including mobile, tablet and desktop views.
 - A check-in on your HTML templates and data.
 It's best to get all your logic working before you start styling it.
+I'll also be checking for responsive design (i.e., different column widths for different screen widths.)
 - A check-in on your CSS.
 You don't have to be finished, but this allows me to offer some feedback.
 - On our last class day, you'll show your progress to everyone.
-You should be published to Github Pages with what you have so far.
+You should publish what you have so far to Github Pages so we can review it in class.
 - Final deadline for the project when I pull a copy of your repo for grading.

 ## Extra credit